What people actually take NAD supplements for, from energy and focus to metabolic support and longevity, and what the human trials really show.

 Can I take NAD every day?

-The published trials that ran daily oral NR or NMN for 6 to 12 weeks reported the supplements as well-tolerated with no serious adverse events.
-Long-term (multi-year) daily-use safety data doesn't exist yet at the level of RCTs.
+Published trials running daily oral NR or NMN for 6 to 12 weeks reported the supplements as well tolerated with no serious adverse events.
+Long-term (multi-year) daily-use safety data at RCT level doesn't exist yet.
 Most protocols cycle it, and this is worth discussing with a longevity-literate clinician if you plan to stay on it indefinitely.

 References